 When you think of the term ‘retro’, you might well picture a 1950s design style in your head.
 ‘Mid-Century Modern’ is the term design historians use to describe this distinctive style, which was incredibly popular in the 1950s and 1960s across design and architecture.

-Characterized by minimal, curvy shapes and muted colors, Mid-Century Modern is a friendly vintage style that adds a fun touch to any design.
+Characterized by minimal, curvy shapes and cheerful colors, Mid-Century Modern graphic design is a friendly vintage style that adds a fun touch to any design.

 - Shares traits with: Kitsch, Modernism